seud0nym/tch-gui-unhide/adguard/README.md

 ## Telephony (mmpbx) will not use AdGuard Home for DNS Resolution

-The mmpbxd daemon refuses to resolve IP addresses through AdGuard Home.
+The mmpbxd daemon refuses to resolve IP addresses directly through AdGuard Home.
 It will only work with with dnsmasq.
-If you have both a VoIP provider configured in Telephony and wish to use AdGuard Home, then the only work-around is to enter an IP address instead of a domain address in the Primary Registrar field.
+If you have both a VoIP provider configured in Telephony and wish to use AdGuard Home, then there are two possible work-arounds.
+Either:
+- enter an IP address instead of a domain address in the SIP Network Primary Registrar field on the Telephony Global tab; OR
+- specify the `-k` option when running the setup script.
+This will keep dnsmasq as the DNS Server, but all DNS queries will be resolved by AdGuard Home.

 ## Free RAM Requirements
 The forum post starts by saying that devices require 100MB RAM free.
 A subsequent post indicates around 30MB.